Taiwan's TSMC to build Arizona chip plant as U.S.-China tech rivalry escalates

 Credit Suisse analysts said proposed restrictions could threaten TSMC’s 14% of sales from Huawei, escalate U.S.-China tensions and delay the rollout of the next-generation 5G mobile network.

-Shares of TSMC, the world’s most valuable semiconductor company with a market capitalisation of $255 billion, exceeding Intel Corp’s, rose more than 1.5% on Friday morning, outperforming a 0.8% gain in the main Taiwan stock market.
+Shares of TSMC, the world's most valuable semiconductor company with a market capitalisation of $255 billion, exceeding Intel Corp's (INTC.O), rose more than 1.5% on Friday morning, outperforming a 0.8% gain in the main Taiwan stock market .TWII.

 “While it is hard to be certain, we believe that TSMC announcing a U.S. Fab could remove the threat of further Huawei restrictions in the very near-term at least,” JP Morgan analysts said in a note.